sushmitha-4/datascience_project5/README.md

 ### Observations:
-1. The demand for product_1245 has been increasing from 2012 with a high increase from 2014 2.If we see weekly trend,the demand is great on Thursday and it goes negative on sundays
+1. The demand for product_1245 has been increasing from 2012 with a high increase from 2014
+2. If we see weekly trend,the demand is great on Thursday and it goes negative on sundays
-3. If we see yearly,the demand is high during mid of March and less during September 4.If we see daily the demand is more during early hours 4:00 am and in the night 8:00 pm
+3. If we see yearly,the demand is high during mid of March and less during September
+4. If we see daily the demand is more during early hours 4:00 am and in the night 8:00 pm